NeoGeographyToolkit/StereoPipeline/docs/examples/skysat.rst

    :name: skysat-stereo-example-poses
    :alt: SkySat stereo example camera poses

    The roll, pitch, and yaw of the camera orientations before and after bundle adjustment for the Aft, Forward, and Nadir cameras (for the center sensor of the Skysat triplet).
+Plotted with ``orbit_plot.py`` (:numref:`orbit_plot`).
 The best linear fit of this data before bundle adjustment was subtracted to emphasize the differences, which are very small.
 The cameras centers were very constrained and did not change.
 Yet, see :numref:`skysat_stereo_grand_mesa_pointmap` for the effect on the reprojection errors.

 .. _skysat_stereo_grand_mesa_pointmap:
 .. figure:: ../images/skysat_stereo_grand_mesa.png